koertstribos/snipandstitch/readme.md

     resolution:     resolution of the display in pixels (w,h)
     sampleRate:     sampling rate of the data in Hz

 2. separate the gaze and pupil data into trials.
-Each trial should start and end with gaze position at roughly the same position on the screen. (e.g., a central fixation). for each trial, also get all relevant saccade events.

 get the events ready for processing by constructing Event objects.
 These can be constructed by calling Event.Event(start, end)